-During the three months ended May 4, 2013, the Company purchased U.S. dollar forward contracts in Europe totaling US \$37.4 million to hedge forecasted merchandise purchases and intercompany royalties that were designated as cash flow hedges.
+During the three months ended May 4, 2013, the Company purchased U.S. dollar forward contracts in Europe totaling US\$37.4 million to hedge forecasted merchandise purchases and intercompany royalties that were designated as cash flow hedges.
 There were no U.S. dollar forward contracts that were purchased in Canada during the three months ended May 4, 2013.
 As of May 4, 2013, the Company had forward contracts outstanding for its European and Canadian operations of US\$117.7 million and US\$30.0 million, respectively, which are expected to mature over the next 13 months.
 The Company's derivative financial instruments are recorded in its condensed consolidated balance sheet at fair value based on quoted market rates.
-Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted merchandise purchases, are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in cost of product sales in the period which approximates the time the hedged merchandise inventory is sold .
-Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted in tercompany royalties, are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in cost of product sales in the period which approximates the time the hedged merchandise inventory is sold .
+Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted merchandise purchases, are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in cost of product sales in the period which approximates the time the hedged merchandise inventory is sold.
+Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted intercompany royalties, are recorded as a component of accumulated other close) within stockholders' equity and are recognized in other comprehensive income (loss) within stockholders inventory is sold.
 Changes in the fair value of the U.S. dollar forward contracts, designated as cash flow hedges for forecasted intercompany royalties, are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are recognized in other income and expense in the period in which the royalty expense is incurred.